inetpy/inetpy.github.io/_posts/2015-2-17-device-naming.md

 image: device_hostname.jpg
 twitter_image: device_hostname.jpg
 description: Choosing a device hostname seems trivial to say the least.
 This is not always the case when discussing it in the open.
-summary: Choosing a device hostname seems trivial to say the least.
+summary: "Choosing a device hostname seems trivial to say the least.
 However, from multiple design meetings, this is a topic that tends to drag on.
-Everyone has a preference, and opinion or just set in the ways *we've done* this way for a long time.
+Everyone has a preference, and opinion or just set in the ways *we've done* this way for a long time."
 permalink: 2015/02/device-naming-conventions/
 categories:
   - Design